M-Files/Developer-Portal/APIs/REST-API/Reference/resources/structure/itemidbyalias/index.md

 }
 ```

 Aliases that could not be resolved will be returned as -1.
-The endpoint will return a 500 status code and the following text if the JSON format is incorrect: `The JSON part of hte API call contains one or more errors`.
+The endpoint will return a 500 status code and the following text if the JSON format is incorrect: `The JSON part of the API call contains one or more errors`.
 {:.remark}